-- ◆ Access Node Identifier: IP address of the management interface - Generic Error Message: PPPoE Discover packet too large to process.
+- Access Node Identifier: IP address of the first IPv4 interface on the switch. - Generic Error Message: PPPoE Discover packet too large to process.
 Try reducing the number of tags added.

 - The switch uses the access-node-identifier to generate the circuit-id for PPPoE discovery stage packets sent to the BRAS, but does not modify the source or destination MAC address of these PPPoE discovery packets. - These messages are forwarded to all trusted ports designated by the pppoe intermediate-agent trust command.